react-static/react-static/docs/config.md

 It supports the following properties:

 - `path: String` - The **path** of the URL to match for this route, **excluding search parameters and hash fragments, relative to your `siteRoot + basePath` (if this is a child route, also relative to this route's parent path)**
 - `template: String` - The path of the component to be used to render this route.
-(Relative to the root of your project)
+(Relative to the root of your project or absolute)
 - `getData: async Function(resolvedRoute, { dev }) => Object` - An async function that returns or resolves an object of any necessary data for this route to render.
   - Arguments
     - `resolvedRoute: Object` - This is the resolved route this function is handling.